th0r88/tenant-manager/README.md

 Private project for property management in Slovenia.

-Created with help of Claude Code
+Created with help of Claude Code!